 - Only travel on tour buses and inter-city buses with adequate security arrangements – check before you book.

-If you plan to travel by bus from Guatemala to southern Mexico, including on a tour bus, read
+If you travel by bus from Guatemala to southern Mexico, including on a tour bus, read

 Mexico for advice on risks, given recent attacks on buses in Chiapas state.